terox/scrapjs/README.md

 * Easy installation and use.
 * It use **promises** inside.
-* You can **save your manifest** in a JSON file or in a MongoDB collection, for example, for retrieve it later.
+* You can **save your manifest** in a JSON file or in a MongoDB collection, for example, to retrieve it later.
 * It can be **extended** by customized modules or filters for repetitive tasks.
-* It use a fantastic **Cheerio library** to query and traversing in the DOM.
+* It uses a fantastic **Cheerio library** to query and traversing in the DOM.
 * And more.

 ## Getting started

-A fast example that as extract the "On this day" section in Wikipedia.org:
+A quick example that as extract the "On this day" section in Wikipedia.org:
 ```js
 var scrap = require('scrapjs').Scrap;